mpogue2/SquareDesk/SquareDesk-DEV/test123/README.txt

 P1: Don't allow RIGHT ARROW to go off the end on the right hand side
 P1: remove mainToolbar that's not needed (Windows only) - Note: could not delete it in QtDesigner

+P1: added tick marks to the EQ sliders, and readjusted the width of the panel to match [Don Beck Suggestion]
+P1: All EQ to be changed, even without a song loaded yet [Don Beck suggestion]

 ===========================
 BUGS (high priority):

+// BUG: Windows only -- the songTable should be less tall, so window can start out smaller and will
+//        fit on most screens.
+This works fine on Mac OS X, so the problem is Windows-specific.
+// BUG: Windows only -- Alt-F and Alt-M shortcuts don't work, second keys are being swallowed by HandleKeypress(), before
+//   the menus get them.

 // BUG: the song timer changes length (left-justify it?)
-// BUG: left/right arrow keys should work when a song is loaded, even though not playing
 // BUG: Open File can give a really long filename (should remove the Label/Label# and " - ", like in the song list)
-// BUG: Windows only -- Alt-F and Alt-M shortcuts don't work, second keys are being swallowed by HandleKeypress(), before
-//   the menus get them.
 // BUG: some songs are not tempo-detected correctly (e.g. Possum Sop Long Play).
 Provide override to 100%?
 As menu item?

 ===========================